tsenmu/learning-nodejs/README.md

   every 500 milisecond and pipe the output to the stdout.
 * 003.js    Exercise to the 002.js, only that pipes an WriteStream.
 * 004.js    Sending data between two UDP servers.
+* 005.js    Script for counting the max stack size.